new host

 Cultural exchange and learning opportunities

 Nozawa Onsen is a mountain village with deep roots but a living, evolving community.
-Alongside long-standing traditions — public onsen baths, local festivals, a tight-knit village structure — there's a younger generation opening businesses and bringing new energy.
+Alongside long-standing traditions — public onsen baths, local festivals, and a tight-knit village structure — winter brings a unique energy, with visitors and seasonal workers from all over the world.

 • Host offers payment in line with the minimum wage